cisco/mercury/python/README.md

-   [-n or --num-procs]                          # return the top-n most probable processes [-w or --human-readable]                     # return human readable fingerprint string [-e or --experimental]                       # turns on all experimental features
+   [-n or --num-procs]                          # return the top-n most probable processes [-w or --human-readable]                     # return human readable fingerprint string [-e or --experimental]                       # turns on all experimental features [-s or --sslkeylogfile]                      # filename of sslkeylog output for decryption
 ```

 The input can be either a list of packet capture files or a network interface.